Ladysmith, British Columbia

-Ladysmith, originally Oyster Harbour, is a town located on the 49th parallel north on the east coast of Vancouver Island, British Columbia, Canada.
+Ladysmith, originally Oyster Harbour, is a town located roughly on the 49th parallel north on the east coast of Vancouver Island, British Columbia, Canada.
 The local economy is based on forestry, tourism, and agriculture.
-A hillside location adjacent to a sheltered harbour forms the natural geography of the community.
+The natural geography is a hillside location adjacent to a sheltered harbour.

 As of 2021, the population was 8,990.
-The area of the town was 12.04 square kilometres.
-Total private dwellings were 4,079.
+The area of the town was 12.04 square kilometres with a total of 4,079 private dwellings.
 Population density was 746.5 people per square kilometre.

-Ladysmith is served by the coast-spanning Island Highway, the Island Rail Corridor, nearby Nanaimo Airport and BC Ferries.
+Ladysmith is served by the coast-spanning Island Highway, BC Transit Nanaimo Region, Island Rail Corridor, nearby Nanaimo Airport and BC Ferries.

 History

-James Dunsmuir founded Ladysmith about 1898, a year after he built shipping wharves for loading coal at Oyster Harbour (now Ladysmith Harbour) from the mine at Extension, nearer Nanaimo.
-Dunsmuir, owner of coal mines in the Nanaimo area, needed a location to house the families of his miners.
-He chose to build the community at what was then known as Oyster Harbour, some 20 miles (32 km) south of his Extension mines.
-Many buildings were moved from Extension and Wellington by rail and by oxen.
+James Dunsmuir founded Ladysmith about 1898, a year after he built shipping wharves for loading coal at Oyster Harbour (now Ladysmith Harbour).
+Much of the wharf was brought from the mine at Extension, nearer Nanaimo.
+Dunsmuir owned coal mines in the Nanaimo area and needed a location to house the families of his miners.
+He chose to build the community at, what was then known as, Oyster Harbour, some 20 miles (32 km) south of his Extension mines.
+Many buildings were moved from Extension and Wellington by rail and oxen.

 In 1900, Dunsmuir renamed the town in honour of the British lifting the siege of Ladysmith in South Africa (28 February 1900) during the Second Boer War.
-(The original town of Ladysmith in turn took its name from Juana María de los Dolores de León Smith, known as Lady Smith, the Spanish wife of Sir Harry Smith, the British Governor of the Cape Colony and high commissioner in South Africa from 1847 to 1852.)
+(The original town of Ladysmith in turn took its name from Juana María de los Dolores de León Smith, known as Lady Smith.
+She was the Spanish wife of Sir Harry Smith, the British Governor of the Cape Colony and high commissioner in South Africa from 1847 to 1852.)
 The Town of Ladysmith was incorporated June 3, 1904.

 Dunsmuir thought this would be a fitting tribute at the conclusion of the Boer War (which ended in 1902).
 In addition to commemorating the end of the war by naming his town after Ladysmith, Dunsmuir also chose to name the streets of the community after British military personnel including: Field Marshall Lord Roberts, General John French, General Redvers Buller, General Sir Charles Warren, General Sir George White, Horatio Herbert Kitchener, Lieutenant-General Sir William Forbes Gatacre, Robert Stephenson Smyth Baden-Powell, Major General Lord Methuen, and Sir William Penn Symonds.
-The local high school yearbook was at one time called Spion Kop ("spy hill" in Afrikaans), in commemoration of the Battle of Spion Kop, a famous engagement in January 1900 in which the Boers defeated British troops during the Second Boer War.
+The local high school yearbook was at one time called Spion Kop ("spy hill" in Afrikaans), in commemoration of the Battle of Spion Kop, a famous engagement in January 1900 when the Boers defeated British troops during the Second Boer War.